wp-plugins/fg-joomla-to-wordpress/readme.txt

 Don't hesitate to let a comment on the forum or to report bugs if you found some. http://wordpress.org/tags/fg-joomla-to-wordpress?forum_id=10

+= I get the message: "SQLSTATE[28000] [1045] Access denied for user 'xxx'@'localhost' (using password: YES)"

+* First verify your login and password to your Joomla database.
+* You must give access to the WordPress host on your Joomla database.
+* If your provider doesn't allow external IP to access your database, you have two solutions:
+- install WordPress on the same host as Joomla
+- install WordPress and the Joomla database on your localhost and do the migration on localhost

 == Screenshots ==

 1. Parameters screen